 Add-ons and preview features

 Kubernetes and AKS are continuously evolving products, with faster release cycles than software for on-premises environments.
 This baseline architecture depends on select AKS preview features and AKS add-ons.
 The difference between the two are the following:

 - AKS team describes preview features as shipped and improving.
 The reason behind that is that many of the preview features stay in that state for only a few months before moving to general release (GA) phase.

-- AKS add-ons provides additional, supported functionality.
-Their installation, configuration, and lifecycle is managed by AKS.
+- AKS add-ons and extensions provide additional, supported functionality.
+Their installation, configuration, and lifecycle are managed by AKS.

 This baseline architecture doesn't include every preview feature or add-on, instead only those that add significant value to a general-purpose cluster are included.
 As these features come out of preview, this baseline architecture will be revised accordingly.
 There are some additional preview features or AKS add-ons you might want to evaluate in pre-production clusters that augment your security, manageability, or other requirements.
 With third-party add-ons, you need to install and maintain them, including tracking available versions and installing updates after upgrading a cluster's Kubernetes version.